 Manager - Alternative Energy Program, Omaha Public Power District

 Courtney Kennedy is the Manager, Alternative Energy Program at Omaha Public Power District (OPPD).
-She is responsible for the development and execution of renewable energy projects in support of OPPD’s resource plan and strategic directives.
-Courtney has been with OPPD over 5 years, working on a variety of projects and initiatives focused on operational efficiency, process improvement, and strategy, and has been a key driver in the development of OPPD’s electric vehicle strategy and pilot program.
-Courtney holds a BS in Mechanical Engineering & Spanish from Iowa State University and an MBA from Creighton University.
+Her team is responsible for the research, development, and execution of grid-scale renewable energy projects in support of OPPD’s resource planning and strategic directives.
+Courtney has over 6 years of experience at OPPD, including projects focused on operations analysis, process improvement, and strategy.
+Courtney holds a BS in Mechanical Engineering & Spanish from Iowa State University, an MBA from Creighton University, and is a professional engineer.

 Joe has been with the Department of Environmental Quality his entire career, starting in 1975.
 Gas was 36 cents a gallon and milk was $1.20 a gallon.
 He graduated from UNL and has a Masters in Public Administration from UNO.